onc-healthit/inferno-program/README.md

 **Inferno Program Edition** currently tests conformance to the following standards as described in the proposed rule:
-* FHIR DSTU2 and Argonaut Data Query Implementation Guide v1
+* FHIR Release 4.0.1
-* FHIR R4 and US Core R4 (an alternative to DSTU2 for comment)
+* FHIR US Core Implementation Guide (IG) STU 3.1.0
-* SMART on FHIR App Launch Guide v1
+* SMART Application Launch Framework Implementation Guide Release 1.0.0

-Prior to final release of the rule, these tests are considered draft and are subject to change.
+* HL7 FHIR Bulk Data Access (Flat FHIR) (v1.0.0: STU 1)

 Users are encouraged to [provide feedback](#contact-us) regarding these tests to ensure they are complete and accurately reflect the requirements of these sets of standards.